nasa/fprime/docs/doxygen/mainpage.md

  \mainpage

 This is the F´ automatically generated documentation.
-The below guides represent the software description documentation for the F´ components.
+The below guides represent the software description documentation (SDD) for the F´ components.
 Included in the Namespace and Classes sections is the documentation of the C++ code.